Made in Portugal is in fashion

 Colorful ottomans, sofa corners, swings, ping-pong and pool tables.
 A tree house and a studious hive atmosphere in front of the computers.
 We could be in California, but we are in the vicinity of Porto.
 Under the big glass roof of Farfetch, the world champion of online luxury sales.

-Launched by Portuguese José Neves in 2008, the company has 1.56 million customers in 190 countries worldwide and posted €171.6 million in revenue in 2016, 74 % better than the previous year.
+Launched by Portuguese entrepreneur José Neves in 2008, the company has 1.56 million customers in 190 countries worldwide and posted sales of 171.6 million euros in 2016, 74 % more than the previous year.
 It operates between London and Porto.
-Selling chic and exclusive, well-known brands, but also cutting-edge labels.
+Selling chic and exclusive, well-known brands as well as cutting-edge labels.
 Previously found in a handful of trendy stores around the world, now accessible in three clicks.

 We have succeeded in shaking up a sector as conservative as luxury by introducing a new privilege, time savings.